Henry Ossawa Tanner: Issues of racism

 Although Tanner gained confidence as an artist and began to sell his work, he faced racism working as a professional artist in Philadelphia.
 In his autobiography, The Story of an Artist's Life, Tanner described the burden of racism:

 I was extremely timid and to be made to feel that I was not wanted, although in a place where I had every right to be, even months afterwards caused me sometimes weeks of pain.
 Every time any one of these disagreeable incidents came into my mind, my heart sank, and I was anew tortured by the thought of what I had endured, almost as much as the incident itself.

-Life abroad

 In the hope of earning enough money to travel to Europe, Tanner operated a photography studio in Atlanta during the late 1880s.
 The venture was unsuccessful.
-During this period Tanner met Bishop Joseph Crane Hartzell, a trustee of Clark College.
+During this period Tanner met Bishop Joseph Crane Hartzell, a trustee of Clark College (now Clark Atlanta University).
 Hartzell and his wife befriended Tanner, became his patrons, and recommended him for a teaching job at the college.
-Tanner taught drawing at Clark College (now Clark Atlanta University) for a short period.
+Tanner taught drawing at Clark College for a short period.

-In 1891, he traveled to Paris, France, to study at the Académie Julian.
+1891

+Tanner set out for Rome by way of Liverpool and Paris on the ship City of Chester on 4 January 1891.
+He found Paris to his liking and discovered the Académie Julian, where he began his studies in France.
 He also joined the American Art Students Club.
 Paris was a welcome escape for Tanner; within French art circles, race mattered little.
-Tanner acclimated quickly to Parisian life.
-There he met Atherton Curtis who became a friend and a patron of his art.

-He was part of a community of artists in Mount Kisco, New York for six months in 1902, at the behest of Curtis, and returned the following winter.
-Except for occasional brief returns home, Tanner spent the rest of his life in Paris.
-There he was introduced to many new artists whose works would affect his approach to art.
-At the Louvre, he encountered and studied the works of Gustave Courbet, Jean-Baptiste Chardin and Louis Le Nain.
-These artists had painted scenes of ordinary people in their environment, and the influence in Tanner's work is noticeable.
-That of Courbet's The Stone Breakers (1850; destroyed) can be seen in the similarities in Tanner's The Young Sabot Maker (1895).
-Both paintings explore the themes of apprenticeship and manual labor.
+Tanner discovered the Paris Salon and set a goal to get his artwork accepted.